CedricDViou/cobalt2-compliance/README.md

 ## To run:

 First, on the receiving machine, start:

     ib_write_bw -d <ibdevice>

 Then, on the test (sending) machine, start:

     ib_write_bw -d <ibdevice> --report_gbits <hostname>

-  Where <hostname> is the DNS name or IP address of the receiving machine, and <ibdevice> is a specific InfiniBand device to use in the test (f.e. mlx4_0, mlx4_1, see /sys/class/infiniband).
+Where `<hostname>` is the DNS name or IP address of the receiving machine, and `<ibdevice>` is a specific InfiniBand device to use in the test (f.e. `mlx4_0`, `mlx4_1`, see `/sys/class/infiniband`).
 The sending and receiving interfaces must be distinct.

 ## Example output (on sending machine):